 Featherbed Nature Reserve Guided Walk Knysna Overview

-After driving through the Featherbed Nature Reserve to the top of the Western Head, you can take the optional, 2.2 kilometre guided walk, passing through Milkwood forests onto the steep sandstone cliffs, into ancient Khoi Khoi sea caves and along a scenic coastal path fringed with aromatic fynbos.
+After driving through the Featherbed Nature Reserve to the top of the Western Head, you can take the optional, 2.3 kilometres guided walk, passing through Milkwood forests onto the steep sandstone cliffs, into ancient Khoi Khoi sea caves and along a scenic coastal path fringed with aromatic fynbos.

-Your guide will inform you on the ecology, fauna, flora, bird and marine life in the Featherbed Nature Reserve.
+Your guide will inform you of the ecology, fauna, flora, bird and marine life in the Featherbed Nature Reserve.
 On the coastal walk back, you can often spot the resident Black African Oyster Catcher, one of the rarest coastal birds in South Africa.
-The contrast of the bright red beak and claws against the black feathers is always a wonderful sight.
+The contrast of the bright red beak and claws against the black feathers is always a beautiful sight.

 Description of excursion:

 - stop at magnificent viewpoints along the way